The Construction Industry Scheme (CIS) is a system ran by HMRC specifically for self employed sub contractors in the construction sector.

-Our CIS tax refund guide is here to let you know more about CIS tax refunds, tax returns and the expenses you can claim for as a CIS sub contractor.
+Our CIS tax refund guide is here to let you know more about CIS tax refunds, tax returns and the expenses that you can claim for to reduce your tax bill as a CIS sub contractor.

 CIS stands for Construction Industry Scheme.
 The Construction Industry Scheme is a method designed by HMRC to collect tax from sub-contracted operatives in the construction industry.